tlack-create/tlack-create.github.io/index.md

 ---
 ### Bioinformatics Data Analysis Report
+This project involves analyzing biological data using bioinformatics tools.
+The report presents findings from the analysis of genetic and molecular data, highlighting trends and insights.

 <object data="pdf/190260662_BMS3025_Report%20(1).pdf" type="application/pdf" width="100%" height="600px">
     <p>Your browser does not support PDFs. <a href="pdf/190260662_BMS3025_Report%20(1).pdf">Download the PDF</a>.</p>